matthewsfitnesshelp-cmyk/matthews-fitness-account-deletion/README.md

 ## How to request account deletion
 1. Send an email to **matthewsfitnesshelp@gmail.com**
 2. Use the subject line: **Account Deletion Request**
+3. Include **your Matthews Fitness Account ID (Support ID)**, which can be found in the app under **Settings → About**
-3. Include the email address associated with your Matthews Fitness account
+4. If available, also include the email address associated with your Matthews Fitness account

+Providing the Account ID helps us accurately locate and delete the correct account.

 ## Data that will be deleted
 Upon request, the following data associated with the account will be deleted: